henrythedev90/henrys-dog-adoption-agency/README.md

 - **HTTP Client**: Axios for API requests
 - **Animations**: canvas-confetti for celebration effects
 - **Routing**: Next.js App Router and react-router-dom
+- **Testing**: Jest and React Testing Library for unit and component testing

 ## 📋 Prerequisites